 Afghan migrants brace for eviction from French ‘jungle’

-More than 200 mostly Afghan boys and men braced themselves on Monday for a showdown with French riot police preparing to raze the makeshift migrant 'jungle' at Calais.
+Calais — More than 200 mostly Afghan boys and men braced Monday for a showdown with French riot police preparing to raze the "jungle," a makeshift migrant camp on the Channel coast they call their home.

 "We have no idea what the police will do, if they will take us or let us go free," said Bashir, an English teacher from northern Afghanistan.

 "But here we already made our place.
-We have our houses, our showers and our mosque," said the 24-year-old, who paid USD 15,000 (EUR 10,000) to journey to Europe via Pakistan and Istanbul.
+We have our houses, our showers and our mosque," said the 24-year-old, who paid 15,000 dollars (10,000 euros) to journey to Europe via Pakistan and Istanbul.

 Juma, a 25-year-old from the Baglan region of Afghanistan who arrived in the tent city last month after he was evicted from a migrant camp in a Paris park, was determined to stay put.